edge-classic/EDGE-classic-webplayer/README.md

 ## Prep

 - Build EDGE-Classic Emscripten build with freedoom2.wad and blasphem.wad in the /preload folder.
 Verify that it works with the test site in the EC repo.
-  - Use emsdk vesrion 3.1.51
-  - You will need to add the "-sUSE_ES6_IMPORT_META=0" flag to the Emscripten.cmake file in the EC repo
+  - You will need to remove the "-sEXPORT_ES6=1" flag from the Emscripten.cmake file in the EC repo
-    - This is not present by default because emsdk does not support it anymore
 - Place the generated WASM and JS files in the /src folder of this repository
   - They will also need to be copied to the /build folder if doing npm run serve to test